Healthy Teeth over the Summer

 But there are also some downsides for your oral health when summer rolls around.
 As you head out and about during summer, its important you know how to look after your mouth.

-Here are our five top tips you need to know to help look after your mouth during the beautiful British summertime:
+Here are our five top tips you need to know to help look after your mouths needs during the beautiful British summertime:

 - Lip Service: Your lips are incredibly sensitive to the sun but are often overlooked when people put on sunscreen.
 The skin on your lips is very thin and easily prone to sun burn which can lead to some forms of cancer.
 Protect yourself with a sunscreen made especially for your lips.
 Look for product with 30spf or above and make sure to apply regularly.